kikuchiichio/AlgebraicQuantumChemistry/README.md

         of a polyatomic molecule composed of s, px, py, pz orbitals.
 I eliminated apparent bugs from SZ-SIM-SP.py.
         It shows you a typical use of functions in this library.

+2022/10/19

+(10) SIMPY-ERI-20221018.py
+(11) SIMPY-ERI-20221019.py
+      These programms demonstrate how to compute the analytic formulas of two-electron integrals smartly.
+      The components of the programs are extracted from the already-registered programs.
+      The tentative computations in (10) revealed the wrong behaviour in the Obara-Saika recursion of the programs (3)(7)(8).
+      I removed this defect and rewrite the program into (11).
+      The cause of that wrong behavior is discussed in the head commentary parts of (10) and (10).
+      To be short, the implementation in (10) uses recursion foumulas sometimes in an improper way, whereby some of the terms in the recusion get out of the domain of definition and the contributions from certain terms are nullified.